kitserver/kitserver6/README.md

 should be able to use other versions of Visual Studio too.

 Build is done from command-line.
-Start cmd.exe, then switch to source directory, then:
+Start cmd.exe, then switch to "src" directory, then:

-    setenv.cmd
+    setenv.vs2019.cmd
     nmake